hisman/laravel-make-class/README.md

 ```

 ## Usage
 To create a new class, call the `make:class` command from Artisan.
-Class will be created under the `app/Classes` folder.
+Class will be created under the `app` folder.
 ```
 php artisan make:class ClassName
 ```